netdata/netdata/README.md

 _A highlighted time-frame can be given by pressing `Alt` + `mouse selection` on any chart.
 Netdata will highlight the same range on all charts._

-> Highlighted ranges are propagated from Netdata server to Netdata server, when navigating via the [My nodes
-> menu](/registry/README.md).

 ## What Netdata monitors